Merchants and Thieves

 Merchants and Thieves is the third studio album by Scottish pop singer Sandi Thom, released on 17 May 2010.
 The album was released through Thom's own record label 'Guardian Angels' after being dropped by her former label Sony BMG.
+Commercially, it failed to match the success experienced by her previous two albums, however, it did debut at number sixty-three on the albums charts in her native Scotland, and peaked at number three on the United Kingdom Jazz & Blues Albums Chart.